 Swindon is set in the rolling hills of the Cotswolds to the North and West, the Upper Thames valley to the East, and the Marlborough Downs to the South.
-Its surrounding countryside is dotted with rolling hills, pretty villages and enticing rural pubs.
+Its surrounding countryside is dotted with picturesque walks, pretty villages and enticing rural pubs.
 Swindon is a thriving town whose economy is built on engineering, light industry and services.
-There are excellent local schools, local sporting and golfing facilities, and there is a thriving local theatre and two large cinema complexes.
+There are excellent local schools, sporting and golfing facilities, and there is a thriving local theatre and two large cinema complexes.
 Other cultural opportunities abound in London, Bristol, Oxford and Bath, all of which are within one hour’s travelling time.

-Consultants – 11 (2 x LTFT)
+Consultants – 13 (5 x LTFT)

-The dept is a Trauma Unit which deals with approx. 150 trauma calls per year.
+The dept is a Trauma Unit which deals with approx. 160 trauma calls per year.
 There is a Trauma team led by the ED senior and we are part of both Severn (Southmead Hospital) & Thames Valley (John Radcliffe, Oxford) Trauma Networks

-We have medical students from Bristol & Oxford attached to the department at various times of the year.
+We also have medical students from Bristol & Oxford attached to the department at various times of the year.

 Every trainee is allocated an Educational Supervisor to facilitate the learning environment & opportunities

 There is a weekly consultant lead teaching programme for juniors (F1/F2/GPVTS) on Thursday afternoons and for Registrars on Wednesday afternoons

 The department is involved in Severn Deanery Regional Training for Registrars (ST4+) and ACCS trainees and regularly host training days in our Academy

 There are regular 1:1 sessions with consultants for WBA and developing doctor’s portfolios.
 There are regular multidisciplinary in-situ simulation sessions.
 There are also links with other local blue light organisations for larger multiagency simulation events.
 Handover teaching occurs alongside handover at 4pm with a ‘quick topic’ review.